HKN-Beta/ShadowRealm/ECE 270/Finite State Machines.md

 # ECE 27000 - Finite State Machines

 ## Overview
 In general, Finite State Machines are a mathematical tool that can be used to represent any system that will be shifting through multiple states or phases.
-They could be used for game design, to represent the different states of a game (in a level, menu, win condition, etc), or for lexical processors to identify whether
+They could be used for game design, to represent the different states of a game (in a level, menu, win condition, etc), or for lexical processors to identify whether an input is valid or not.

-- **Why it Exists:** Discuss the historical background of the topic and its development.
-Why was it first introduced or studied?
-What problems or needs did it address when it emerged?
-- **How We Got Here:** Outline the evolution of the topic.
-Mention any key milestones, discoveries, or advancements that led to its current form or understanding.
-- **Motivation:** Provide the motivation for why this topic is important to learn.
-How does it apply to real-world problems or fields of study?
-What will understanding this topic allow the reader to achieve or improve?

 ## Key Concepts & Definitions

-List and explain key terms and concepts related to the topic.

-- **Concept 1:** Brief description or definition.
-- **Concept 2:** Brief description or definition.
-- **Concept 3:** Brief description or definition.
+- **Finite State Machine:** In the domain of digital logic design, a finite state machine is a constructed piece of sequential logic that will convert a sequence of inputs into outputs.
+Finite state machines are more versatile than standard combinational logic, as FSMs have the ability to operate over a sequence of inputs, rather than the instantaneous input that combinational logic uses.
+- **Moore Machine:** A classification of finite state machines that determine outputs based solely on the current state of the machine.
+- **Mealy Machine:** A classification of finite state machines that determine outputs based on a combination of current state and current inputs to the machine.

 ## Theory
 Finite State Machines are used to represent sequential logic in digital circuit design.
 In previous engineering classes, you may have worked with flowcharts to understand how a process works, or how a program should function.
 While these work at a high level for sequential logic design, we frequently need an even more detailed mechanism to design our sequential logic.